deeplanguageclass/deeplanguageclass.github.io/lab/fairseq-transliteration/index.md

 We take YerevaNN's approach of generating the "translit" data with the mappings in [fairseq-transliteration-data/transliteration.json](https://github.com/deeplanguageclass/fairseq-transliteration-data/blob/master/transliteration.json).

+An analogous approach is used for other tasks, even monolingual English tasks, for example [grammar correction](http://atpaino.com/2017/01/03/deep-text-correcter.html).

 ## Byte-pair encodings

-Fairseq supports the use of [byte pair encoding](http://www.aclweb.org/anthology/P16-1162) (BPE) which improve performance and also decreases training time, while adding a bit of complexity to the data pipeline.
+Fairseq supports the use of [byte pair encoding](http://www.aclweb.org/anthology/P16-1162) (BPE) which can improve performance and also decrease training time, while also reducing the readability of the data and complicating the data pre-processing.

 ## Training